-Our Small Specialist Class caters for 10 children with Educational Health Care (EHC) plans for Social Communication and Complex Learning Difficulties including Autistic Spectrum.
+Our Small Specialist Class caters for up to 16 children with Educational Health Care (EHC) plans for Complex Learning Difficulties.
 It is staffed by one specialist teacher and two specialist teaching assistants.
 The children are taught as a single class when learning is based on individual education programmes and teaching is differentiated according to ability.
 As befits our policy of inclusion, there are regular opportunities for pupils from our SSC to integrate with their peers in mainstream school.